 Water Volume Data

-To access this screen double-click on “Water Volume” on the state variables list in the main window.
+To access this screen, double-click on “Water Volume” on the state variables list in the main window.

 Considerable flexibility exists to compute or specify water volume.
 Depending on the method chosen, inflow or discharge values might be required.
 The Manning’s equation can be used to compute changing volumes in a stream.
 The simplest procedure is to hold volume constant at the initial condition.
 Volume can also be computed dynamically using both inflow and discharge, which are input on this screen.
 Evaporation can also affect water volumes—this rate can be input as an annual evaporation rate on the site parameters screen or using a time-series import available on the site-type screen.
 When available, a known time series can be entered or imported.